 Go ahead and Take the Dog

 Are you or other individuals in the crew traveling with a pet dog?
 While many rentals permit household pets, guidelines and fees vary per property.
 Type of animal, size and dog breeds could be limited.
 Read your agreement very carefully!
 Additional charges may apply when pets are added.
 Ask questions *prior to* you reserve!

 Once the place, travel dates and attendees are decided, search multiple sources for the best vacation rental selection.
 Together with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Ocracoke local rentals" for local rental home management companies.
 Local rental home management companies pride themselves on a first-class rental experience.

 Negotiate the Price

-Some property owners will negotiate rates, and some won't.
-If they are unwilling to budge on a highly-desirable stay, try asking for an extra night.
-Off-peak weeks should be negotiable more often than peak-season..
+While not true for all properties, many owners and property managers will negotiate rates.
+If they are unwilling to budge on a peak-season stay, try getting an extra night.
+Off-peak weeks will be negotiable more often than peak-season..